zhangys11/pyNNRW/README.md

     # Conduct a performance test for ELM at varied L hyper-parameters (1~60).
 Each iteration is averaged on 20 rounds.
     train_accs, val_accs, ts = nnrw.PerformenceTests(ELMClf, X, y, Ls = list(range(1, 60)), N = 20)

+# New function in v0.2.0

+We added Kernel-RVFL, which is a generalized form of NNRW.